Jason-fos/gloves-off-boxing-quiz/README.md

 ## Project Goals

 ### User Goals
-- Finding a local, reliable construction company.
+- Play a challenging and entertaining quiz game.
-- Finding information about the company and its ideals.
+- Learn some new facts about boxing.
-- To see the quality of the work provided.
+- Get a final score on completion.
-- To be able to get a quote for work wanted.
+- Have fun.

 ### Site Owner Goals
-- Increase the number of customers it has.
+- Increase the number of users it has.
-- Promote/advertise the company.
+- An easy to navigate and read site for users.
-- Provide a way for customers to contact the company.
+- Provide users with relative information about the site.
-- Provide information about the company to customers.
+- Clearly displayed game area with questions and answers.

 ## User Experience

 ### Target Audience
-- People wanting a new driveway or garden area.
+- Anyone looking to take part in an online quiz game.
-- People needing any type of building maintenance or repair work carried out.
+- Boxing fans.

 ### User Requirements and Expectations